Jascha Brodsky

 Jascha Brodsky (June 6, 1907 – March 3, 1997) was a Russian-American violinist and teacher.
+He spent most of his career on the faculty of the Curtis Institute of Music in Philadelphia and co-founded the New School of Music, Philadelphia.

+Biography

-Born in Kharkiv, in the Kharkov Governorate of the Russian Empire (in present-day Ukraine), he began his violin studies with his violinist father at the age of six.
-He later studied at the conservatory in Tbilisi, Georgia, and by 1926, was performing successfully all over the Soviet Union.
+Born in Kharkiv, in the Kharkov Governorate of the Russian Empire (in present-day Ukraine), he began his violin studies with his violinist father at age six.
+He later studied at the conservatory in Tbilisi, Georgia, and by 1926, was performing all over the Soviet Union.
 That same year, he went to Paris to study with Lucien Capet.
 There he also played for Sergei Prokofiev (Violin Concerto No. 1) and performed with pianist Vladimir Horowitz and violinists Nathan Milstein and Mischa Elman.

-Soon thereafter, he moved again, to Belgium to study with the legendary Eugène Ysaÿe.
+Soon thereafter, he moved to Belgium to study with Eugène Ysaÿe.

-In 1930 he moved to America to study with Efrem Zimbalist at the Curtis Institute of Music.
-Alongside his classmates Orlando Cole, Max Aronoff, and Benjamin Sharlip, Brodsky formed in 1932 an ensemble which would later be called the Curtis String Quartet and served as the first violinist of the quartet until the group disbanded in 1981 after the death of the quartet's violist, Max Aronoff.
+In 1930 he moved to the US to study with Efrem Zimbalist at the Curtis Institute of Music.
+Alongside his classmates Orlando Cole, Max Aronoff, and Benjamin Sharlip, in 1932 Brodsky formed the ensemble later called the Curtis String Quartet and served as its first violinist until the group disbanded in 1981 upom the death of the its violist, Max Aronoff.

 Brodsky joined the faculty at the Curtis Institute in 1932 and remained there until just after World War II when, with the rest of the Curtis String Quartet, he resigned over disagreements with certain of the school's policies to help found the New School of Music.
-After re-joining the faculty in the early 1950s, he remained for nearly fifty years, later being appointed to the Efrem Zimbalist Chair of Violin Studies, which position he held until his death in 1997.
+After rejoining the faculty in the early 1950s, he remained for nearly 50 years.
+He was appointed to the Efrem Zimbalist Chair of Violin Studies, which he held until his death in 1997.
 A respected pedagogue, his students are dispersed widely among the finest musical institutions in the world.
-Numbered among his students are Hilary Hahn, Joseph de Pasquale, Leila Josefowicz, Choong-Jin Chang, Juliette Kang, Judith Ingolfsson, Herbert Greenberg, Joey Corpus, Chin Kim, and Shira Katsman.
+Among them are Hilary Hahn, Joseph de Pasquale, Leila Josefowicz, Choong-Jin Chang, Juliette Kang, Judith Ingolfsson, Herbert Greenberg, Joey Corpus, Chin Kim, and Shira Katsman.

-With Aronoff, Brodsky founded the New School of Music in Philadelphia when they decided that there was a present need to train musicians specifically for a career in chamber music or in orchestra.
+With Aronoff, Brodsky founded the New School of Music in Philadelphia when they decided that there was a need to train musicians specifically for a career in chamber music or orchestra.
 In 1986, The New School of Music was merged into Temple University's Boyer College of Music and Dance, where Brodsky was appointed Professor Emeritus.
-He taught at the school until his retirement in 1996.
+He taught there until his retirement in 1996.